KisungKim/s/_posts/java_programming/2018-07-04-TimeCheckJava01.md

 title: "Java TimeCheck App Implementation, very simple 01"
 ---

-Today implemented granting auto-userId and groupId for nickname(Constructor) This post is for testing and below is code-sample
+Today implemented granting auto-userId and groupId for nickname(Constructor)<br>
+This post is for testing and below is code-sample<br>
-It will be update for korean ASAP!!
+It will be update for korean ASAP!!<br>
-Class is Group, Client, GroupManager, SystemManager, SystemMain...
+Class is Group, Client, GroupManager, SystemManager, SystemMain...<br>
-It's version for 0703 and its for android java code
+It's version for 0703 and its for android java code<br>

 ```java